 HOW TO ELEVATE THE PATIENT EXPERIENCE WITH MUSIC

-One of the biggest mistakes you can make in your patient experience is to think of your music as a mere commodity for keeping staff happy and filling the air in your waiting room.
+One of the biggest mistakes you can make in your patient experience is to think of your healthcare music as a mere commodity for keeping staff happy and filling the air in your waiting room.

 Rather, music is an essential element of the patient experience, as it can effectively relieve patient anxiety, increase office efficiency, and motivate staff.